josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 [^7]: [Convex Optimization by Boyd and Vandenberghe](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf) is the classic reference on the subject, but it can be quite dense.
 [^8]: Depending on your computational resources and the speed of your dynamics, you may be able to get away with running SCP on-board in real time.
 You can also consider re-running SCP any time your spacecraft gets too far off course - there are infinite varieties to the ways you can design your EDL system.
 [^9]: I'm of course brushing over HOW to solve these optimization problems here.
 Luckily, in 2024 we have access to CVX and other libraries which largely abstract these lower level problems away, so we can focus on the bigger picture.
 See the [linked code](https://github.com/josh-holder/nanoSCP) or the CVX documentation for an example of how to write these optimization problems in Python or Matlab.
+[^10]: The quality of this approximation depends on the extent of your nonlinearities and your starting trajectory.
+One approach to find a more globally optimal solution is to run SCP multiple times, each with a new guess for the initial control sequence.